-The “thing” that doesn’t feel right, that I mentioned earlier, is the overall look of the game, which I have two grumbles about.
+The “thing” that doesn’t feel right, that I mentioned earlier, is the overall look of the Samurai Jack: Battle Through Time, which I have two grumbles about.

 Firstly, the weirdly rounded 3D look of all the characters.
 Genndy Tartakovksy’s style is distinctive for its sharpness and usage of bold outlines.
 If you ever seen this, Dexter’s Laboratory, Powerpuff Girls or anything with his name on, you’ll know what I mean.
 There’s even an episode where they go against this type and have Jack fight a ninja in a purely black/white contrast of a warehouse (which you should check out if you want to see some cracking animation).